Wedding Dress 101 – Parts of a Wedding Dress

 Going into your bridal appointment knowing about each part of your wedding dress and the options you have can be invaluable to a bride on the hunt for her dream dress.
 (Psst!
 Read about our favorite wedding dress shopping tips!)
 Being able to explain exactly what you’re looking for in your dress can help speed up the process by narrowing down your options.
 It will also help you communicate well with your stylist about what exactly you like and dislike about the dresses they pull, which will help them find the dress that perfectly compliments you.

-Bottom line: we’re all about educating brides so you can go into your bridal appointment with one of our authorized retailers empowered with knowledge and confidence that you’re going to find a dress that will have you and your entourage in tears.
+Bottom line: we’re all about educating brides so you can go into your bridal appointment with one of our Authorized Boutiques empowered with knowledge and confidence that you’re going to find a dress that will have you and your entourage in tears.

 Identifying Different Types of Wedding Dresses: Silhouettes